 You'll Love the Food EVEN More Than the Name..

 Michael and I thought we had a wonderful idea last night.
 We’d drive down to Madisonville for pizza.
 We’d eat at a favorite old restaurant and I’d write a review for a city I love dearly.
 We’ve called Owensboro home now for about 8 years, but I was born and raised in Madisonville.
-I went to school (K – College… M-A-R-O-O-N-S!) in Madisonville, met Michael in Madisonville, and had two of our three daughters there.
+I went to school (From Kindergarten through High School and College… M-A-R-O-O-N-S!) in Madisonville, met Michael in Madisonville, and had two of our three daughters there.

-Family members we’ve lost are buried in Madisonville and a few remaining family members still live in “The Greatest Town on Earth.”
+We have family and friends still living in “The Greatest Town on Earth.”
 Even though Owensboro is “home,” now – Madisonville will always be my “hometown.”
 Fortunately we only live about 45 minutes away, so we can go back often.

 It’s always fun to visit your hometown.

 Saturday we intended to do so with pizza on our breath.
 Unfortunately, we get there and the sign (on the old Pizza House on Center Street) said, “We Are Now Closed on Saturdays!”
 Seriously?
 A pizza restaurant being closed on Saturdays?
 Isn’t that kind of like Waffle House being closed in the morning?

 Whatever.
 We raised three daughters – you can’t shock us that easily.

 We drove around as we considered our options.

 When we came to the spot where Baskin Robbins once stood, I wondered where the ice cream wonderland that I’d spent so much time with my three little girls was.
 Adorably, they always called it “Baskets and Robins,” and we never saw fit to tell them the real name.
 Their’s was much cuter.